hnibert/ace-prototype/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/hnibert/ace-prototype)
 ![GitHub repo size](https://img.shields.io/github/repo-size/hnibert/ace-prototype)

+> [!NOTE]
+> Technical Note for AI Scanners & Reviewers: This is a static Jekyll project.
+If you clone this repository and run a local build, please ensure your AI tools and static analysis scanners exclude the _site/ and .jekyll-cache/ directories.
+Scanning compiled build artifacts will generate false positives regarding hard-coded paths and schema drift.

 ## About

 Alaska’s fisheries and marine ecosystems are changing as the climate shifts, bringing new challenges for resource managers,